andpp/bkemu-QT/SCRIPTS.md

 - **PressKey(nKey)** - Send Keycode to BK
 - **SendStringToBk(strText, nDelay)** - Send characters from strText to BK one-by-one.
-Switch to Rus/Lat if need. nDelay - delay between chars in mSek.
+Switch to Rus/Lat if need. nDelay - delay between chars in mSec.
 If omitted, used 80 mSec delay

 - **poke(nAddr, nData)** - Store word nData into nAddr